 ECHTPower Joy-Cons have a D-pad, two programmable macro buttons, and two turbo buttons.
 These Joy-Cons also come with a comfortable M-shaped grip for wireless gaming.

-ECHTPower Wireless Controller for Nintendo Joycon Switch, Macro Button/Turbo/Vibration/Motion Functions, L/R Switch Controller Joypad, Nintendo Switch Controllers for Joy Con (Purple and Yellow)
+ECHTPower Wireless Controller for Nintendo Joycon Switch, Macro Button/Turbo/Vibration/Motion Functions, L/R Switch Controller Joypad, Joy-Con for Switch/Switch Lite/Switch OLED (Purple and Yellow)

 ECHTPower Joy-Cons are affordable, ergonomic, and support rumble and motion controls.
 They're the best replacement Joy-Cons for the average gamer.